List of Invader Zim episodes: Season 1 (2001–02)

+An Irken, Tak, joins Zim's class in disguise as part of a plan to hollow out the Earth's core and prove herself worthy of being an Invader.
+Zim, Dib, Gaz and GIR team up to stop her.
+At the end, Dib laments that he is unable to explore beyond Earth, only for Tak's abandoned ship to crash right in front of him.

 Season 2 (2002; 2006)

 In August 2001, Nickelodeon officially renewed Invader Zim for a second season which was originally planned to consist of twenty episodes.
 In January 2002, Nickelodeon announced that they had plans to cancel the series effective immediately.
 The series finished with a total of twenty-seven out of its initially contracted forty episodes, leaving a dozen episodes originally planned for the second season to be scrapped before they could be produced.
 The seventh episode of season two aired on Nickelodeon on December 10, 2002.
 The remaining six completed second season episodes were initially unreleased, but were made available on DVD in 2004 and later made their television debut on Nicktoons in 2006.